brekk/mad-notes/notes/Migration - Coming From JavaScript.md

 In the above code, trying to access the seventh index of `list` results in `undefined`.

-Unlike JavaScript, Madlib protects you by wrapping this unsafe operation in a [[Monad - Maybe Type|Maybe]].
+Unlike JavaScript, Madlib protects you by wrapping this unsafe operation in a [[Type - Maybe|Maybe]].

 An equivalent version of the same code in Madlib: